 Typing or formatting cells of repetitive data can be very boring, but Excel has an Auto Fill feature to make it easier by automatically filling in data for you.
-We thought we knew Auto Fill but it has some surprising and useful tricks.
+We thought we knew Auto Fill, but just found nine surprising and useful tricks.

 Auto Fill goes beyond simple incrementing numbers or dates which is what most of us do.
 Auto Fill can be used for any type of data that fits a regular pattern.
 Dates are well supported with good options under a little-used menu as well as copying formatting choices.